amackeith/tomography_segmentation_and_fitting/readme.txt

 $ conda env create -f seg_fit_conda_environment.yml

-then activate the environment with
+then activate the environment with (note this env must be active when you call tomography_segment_and_fit.py from the command line in other directories)

 $ conda activate seg_fit